 - 1. Official transcripts

 - 2. GRE score

-- 3. Statement of Purpose
+- 3. Statement of purpose

-- 4. Three letters of recommendation are optional.
-However, in the event that a student decides to pursue the BPG MSBS degree, it will save time to have the letters of recommendation already on file.
-However, if the student is currently in a degree program at UT (e.g., PhD), a letter of support from the student's major advisor is required (simply to indicate that the advisor approves of the student entering the certificate program).
+- 4. Three letters of recommendation are optional, but, in the event that a student decides to pursue the BPG MSBS degree, it will save time to have the letters of recommendation already on file.